 Further, this bill establishes penalties for various offenses related to a permit to carry a handgun.
 The bill's establishment of crimes of the second, third, and fourth degree, and disorderly persons offenses, will increase the workload of the Division of Criminal Justice in the Department of Law and Public Safety, county prosecutor's offices, the Administrative Office of the Courts, and municipal courts, as additional defendants will be prosecuted and tried.
 Crimes of the second, third, and fourth degree are adjudicated by the Superior Court.
 Disorderly persons offenses are adjudicated by municipal courts, in most circumstances.
 A presumption of incarceration applies to crimes of the second degree; however, a presumption of non-incarceration applies to first-time offenders of crimes of the third and fourth degree, and disorderly persons cases.
-Repeat offenders, however, could be incarcerated.
+Repeat offenders, however, could be incarcerated, with the Department of Corrections incurring the cost.